Home | Sitemap | Contact Us | Translate

 Start planning for retirement today!

 Employees injured on the job must report such injury to the campus nurse or his/her immediate supervisor when the injury occurs and complete the required documentation.
 The supervisor or designee must complete the Accident Investigation Report with as much information as available.
 This information should then be forwarded to Human Resources the same day of the accident or as soon as you are notified of the accident.
 Regardless if the employee seeks medical treatment or not a report must be completed and sent to HR.
 If medical treatment is needed, the employee or supervisor must notify HR and may go to one of the approved clinics.
 The employee may also go to the doctor of their choice, as long as the doctor accepts workers' compensation claims and is willing to file any necessary forms.
 The District's workers' compensation insurance is with Claims Administrative Services and they can be reached at 1-800-765-2412 or www.cas-services.com.
+You may also contact Lily Galindo, Benefits/Risk Management Coordinator or Ashley Elmore, Benefits Specialist for questions regarding workers compensation.

 Get In Touch